Emmer Farro (Emmer Wheat)

 Pasayten Hard White Spring Wheat

 Our Pasayten Hard White, Triticum aestivum, is an open pollinated wheat berry that has close ancestry to Hard Red Spring wheat.
-Our Pasayten spring wheat is an open pollinated Washington variety bred by a Washington farmer in the 1950’s.
 It is attractive to bread bakers for its mild flavor and high protein/gluten content.

 White spring wheat has a slightly higher gluten content and softer endosperm than our Hard Red Wheat allowing it to “fleck” or mill in a fine grind.
 This property allows Hard White Wheat to have more all-purpose use in baking.
 We call it our “whole grain all-purpose flour”.